In the beginning, we know everything but are not aware.

 Far too early, only a few hours old (but what is time?), at a time when he needed to be nurtured and guided, he had to nurture and lead.
 He was not a born leader.
 Relentless, survival’s command is merciless: “You do it or die!”

 This is how it was.
 The mind created to keep the heart smile.
 He became excellent at this.
-His world glowed of golden sunshine, with rainbows without rain and blue sky with scattered puffy clouds.
-Trees with flowers, soft green grass and gently hills, everything exuded its fragrance.
+His world glowed with golden sunshine, with rainbows without rain and blue sky with scattered puffy clouds.
+Trees with flowers, soft green grass and gentle hills, everything exuded its fragrance.